 Forced cooling operation can be started by pressing the ON/OFF button for 5 to 9 seconds while the unit is not operating.
+Refer to page 299 for detail.

 When the ON/OFF button is pressed for 10 seconds or more, the forced cooling operation is stopped.